rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     and changes against the individual instances in an HA group are not allowed.

-    **Note**: When adding a replica for a MariaDB HA Group, an existing replica cannot be used to generate a snapshot for the new replica.
+    **Note**: When you add a replica for a MariaDB HA Group, you cannot use an existing replica to generate a snapshot for the new replica.
 For more information, see [Xtrabackup doesn't log master co-ordinates while backup up MariaDB
     10](https://bugs.launchpad.net/percona-xtrabackup/+bug/1404484).